TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

 :class:`UserList` objects
 -------------------------

-This class acts as a wrapper around list objects.
-It is a useful base class for your own list-like classes which can inherit from them and override existing methods or add new ones.
+This kundi acts as a wrapper around list objects.
+It is a useful base class for your own list-like classes which can inherit kutoka them and override existing methods or add new ones.
 In this way, one can add new behaviors to lists.

-The need for this class has been partially supplanted by the ability to subclass directly from :class:`list`; however, this class can be easier to work with because the underlying list is accessible as an attribute.
+The need for this kundi has been partially supplanted by the ability to subkundi directly kutoka :class:`list`; however, this kundi can be easier to work with because the underlying list is accessible as an attribute.

 .. class:: UserList([list])